The former Liberian president was convicted of war crimes

 The defense for Charles Taylor is expected to submit its counter-recommendation Thursday after prosecutors said the former Liberian president deserves an 80-year sentence for a war crimes conviction.

-“Should the trial chamber decide to impose a global sentence, 80 years’ imprisonment would be appropriate,” said Brenda Hollis, chief prosecutor for the Special Court for Sierra Leone.
+“Should the trial chamber decide to impose a global sentence, 80 years’ imprisonment would be appropriate,” said a signed statement by Brenda Hollis, chief prosecutor for the Special Court for Sierra Leone, according to the court’s press and outreach officer.

 “But for Charles Taylor’s criminal conduct, thousands of people would not have had limbs amputated, would not have been raped, would not have been killed,” Hollis said.
 “The recommended sentence provides fair and adequate response to the outrage these crimes caused in victims, their families and relatives.”